JJay405/cse15l-lab-reports/Lab3/Lab3Report.md

     }
 # Part 2:

-For part 2, I picked the "find" command.
+For part 2, I picked the `find` command.

 -name: